liqb/anyarg/README.md

 ### Authors
 Li Qibin liqb036@gamil.com

-Please contact if your have ideas to improve *anyarg* or report a bug.
+Please contact if you have ideas to improve *anyarg* or report a bug.

 ### License